Dimencia/DU-Factory-Helper/README.md

 You need a single screen connected to the programming board (and the core of course)

 ## To Use - Industry Printer

+# Note - This is purely for reference at this point.
+The json pastes are not working versions right now, but I have uploaded individual readable files.
+WorkingUpdate, WorkingStart, WorkingMousedown are all for the master board, WorkingSlave contains both Start and Tick for the slave board

 There's some setup with these.
 And overall I don't think the JSON pastes are great because they may result in problems with your component names, but here goes

 Before we start, let's go over some expectations.  *This will not yet create intermediates* - it assumes you have Maintain setup for anything like screws, etc.  It can't change a recipe on a machine.
 It doesn't move ore or actually do anything except click the 'Start' button on the assemblers you connect (and sets the quantity) - *you need to already have all the resources for it available*.
 It's meant to be used on large-scale factories that have dedicated assemblers for any given element.